zsurka/zsurka.github.io/krrunchy/functionalspec.md

+---
 layout: page
 title: Krrunchy Functional Specification
+permalink: /krrunchy-fspec/
+---

 # Krrunchy Functional Specification

 ## Objective
 To help my community kitchen resolve their current pain areas and provide them a sustainable and customizable solution.
 To understand the details of running a community kitchen and design a solution for them.

+![activitydiagram](images/ActivityDiagram.png)

 ## User Personas

-1. Kitchen Administrator - who defines menus and blackout dates and manages the day to day operations.
+**Kitchen Administrator** - who defines menus and blackout dates and manages the day to day operations.
+Admins will be able to
+1. Publish menus
+2. Publish blackout dates
+3. See customizations on a per subscriber basis
+4. Read feedback
+5. Get statistics of the subscriber base

-2. Subscriber - who is the recipient of the food.
+**Subscriber** - who is the recipient of the food.
+The subscribers will able to
+1. Check daily and weekly menus
+2. Check blackout dates (when food will not be delivered)
+3. Request customization or cancellation
+4. Share feedback

-3. Delivery Person - who is responsible to pack the food and deliver it to the subscriber.
+**Delivery Person** - who is responsible to pack the food and deliver it to the subscriber.
+The subscribers will able to
+1. See deliveries of the day

-4. System Administrator - super user of the application who will analyse trends and drive the IT side of this community kitchen.
-Will deploy the application and control its access.
-Register users and manage their access levels.
+**System Administrator** - super user of the application who will analyse trends and drive the IT side of this community kitchen.

-![activitydiagram](images/ActivityDiagram.png)
+1. Will deploy the application and configure updates.
+2. Grant and revoke its access.
+3. Register users and deregisters when needed.
+4. Responsible for security and availability.
+5. Resolve technical issues of subscribers and kitchen staff

 ## Terms
 1. Menu - fixed set of food items to be delivered